sparebytes/javascript/README.md

     ```

   <a name="es6-object-concise"></a><a name="3.6"></a>
-  - [3.4](#es6-object-concise) Use property value shorthand. eslint: [`object-shorthand`](http://eslint.org/docs/rules/object-shorthand.html) jscs: [`requireEnhancedObjectLiterals`](http://jscs.info/rule/requireEnhancedObjectLiterals)
+  - [3.4](#es6-object-concise) Don't Use property value shorthand. eslint: [`object-shorthand`](http://eslint.org/docs/rules/object-shorthand.html) jscs: [`requireEnhancedObjectLiterals`](http://jscs.info/rule/requireEnhancedObjectLiterals)

     > Why?
-It is shorter to write and descriptive.
+Renaming a local variable, particularly when done using the variable rename tool of your IDE, you may unintentionally change the property on an object

     ```javascript
     const lukeSkywalker = 'Luke Skywalker';

     // bad
     const obj = {
-      lukeSkywalker: lukeSkywalker,
+      lukeSkywalker,
     };

     // good
     const obj = {
-      lukeSkywalker,
+      lukeSkywalker: lukeSkywalker,
     };
     ```

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
-  - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.
+  - [3.5](#objects--grouped-shorthand) (Deprecated) Group your shorthand properties at the beginning of your object declaration.

     > Why?
 It’s easier to tell which properties are using the shorthand.